 Gravity & Magnetic data

 NOCAL intends to add more data to its existing data to enhance petroleum activities.
-Some of the data additions will include Multibeam & Seep Sampling Survey, Mapping and Gravity Gradiometer 2D Nearshore and Deep-to-Ultra-deep 3D Seismic data acquisition.
+Some of the data additions will include Multibeam & Seep Sampling Survey, Magnetic and Gravity data, and 2D Near-shore and Deep-to-Ultra-deep 3D Seismic data acquisition.
 The additional data will benefit Liberia in the following ways:

-Check which blocks are available and submit a letter of interest
+Check available blocks and submit a Letter of Interest

 NOCAL conducts preliminary due diligence